techmatlock/moviepod/README.md

 - Users can remove a movie from their favorites.
 - Users can infinite scroll to load more movies.

+All of the data is being fetched from The Movie Database (TMDB) API and rendered to the site.
+From concept I built out the design in Figma and wrote the core logic in TypeScript.

 ## Preview

 ![MoviePod](assets/moviepod.gif)